Arro Credit Card Review 2026: Fees, Limits, and Real User Experience

 The credit line you actually get may be much lower than $2,500.
 Many users report initial lines of $300 to $1,000.
 Arro's underwriting weights income heavily, and the higher line typically goes to applicants with stronger profiles.

 The APR is variable and not flat.
-Like most credit-builder cards, the APR is in the 25% to 30% range.
+Like most cards for fair credit, the APR is in the 25% to 30% range.
 Pay your statement balance in full every month to avoid interest.

 No intro APR, no rewards on most categories.
-The Arro Card is a credit-building tool, not a rewards card.
+The Arro Card is designed for building credit, not earning rewards.

 Who should consider the Arro Card